Peter Gee: Biography

-Gee was born on July 23, 1932 in Leicestershire, England.
+Gee was born on 23 July 1932, in Leicestershire, England.
 He was interested in drawing as a child and worked as a graphic designer for the British army when he joined at the age of 18.
 By the end of the 50s, he had exhibited at the Denise Rene Gallery in Paris, where he lived briefly, and the Axiom Gallery in London.
 He came to the US in 1962.

 Throughout the 60s, Gee experienced a high degree of success as a pop artist in Manhattan.
-His work from this era has been collected by The Museum of Modern Art in both New York City and Kyoto, The Smithsonian and the Library of Congress in Washington DC, and The Victoria and Albert Museum in London.
+His work from this era has been collected by The Museum of Modern Art in both New York City and Kyoto, The Smithsonian and the Library of Congress in Washington, D.C., and The Victoria and Albert Museum in London.
 Gee exhibited with Andy Warhol and Robert Indiana for the "Word and Image" show in 1968 at the Museum of Modern Art.
 During this time, he was also teaching classes at the New School, the School of Visual Arts, and the Harvard Architectural School.

 Gee formed his close friendship with fashion designer Betsey Johnson in the 60s.
 He designed the art and packages which she used in her Soho-based store Paraphernalia, and Johnson's lips are the subject of many of his silkscreens and giclées.

 Gee and his wife Elsie had a son named Brandon in 1971.
 They later divorced, and Gee became involved with antique-dealer Olga Opsahl.
 They had two children, Odin and Harry, born in 1981 and 1985.
 In 1989, Gee married Olga at the Round Hill resort near Montego Bay in Jamaica, where he owned property, exhibited his work, and occasionally taught color theory classes to vacationers.